 An alternative is for you to derive a new weight variable, which consists of f_indinui_xw for the wave 6 observations, e_indinub_xw for the wave 5 observations, and so on.
 See this note, which may help: #494.

-#3 Updated by Nico Ochmann about 3 years ago
+#3 Updated by Nico Ochmann over 3 years ago

 I appreciate your reply very much.
 I have read your nice little note you coauthored with Olena.
 It is quite helpful.
 Let me first write this to make sure I properly understood your note.
 It seems to me that although wave 6 has been released, I do not get around this additional wrinkle of rescaling because I am pooling data from all six waves.
 Given that, I focus on Box 2 of your note.
 So, I generate for the years 2009-2015 strata_year and psu_year following your coding.
 For the outcome variable, I replace jbstat with paygu_dv and do the same for all seven years.
 Now and most important, I must derive the new weight variable given f_indinui_xw for wave 6 and e_indinub_xw for wave 5 etc. At this point I am not quite sure how to proceed and I would certainly appreciate it if you gave me a minor hint in one or two coding lines as to how to combine the original weights f_indinui_xw and e_indinub_xw (let's just stick with the two wave example) into one new weight variable.
 I looked at the online 'Intro to USoc using Stata' course, which is an excellent resource but it does not have any hints on weighting procedures beyond one wave.

 If you happen to have any other resources with regard to my issue, please feel free to make any suggestions.